Virtlink/kotlin-jvm-template/CONTRIBUTING.md

 ## How to Contribute
 Thank you for wanting to contribute to this project! :tada::+1:

-> **Note**: This is a project for which I voluntarily give my time.
+> **Note**:
-> I may not deal with your issue or pull request in a timely manner, or at all.
+> We may not deal with your issue or pull request in a timely manner, or at all.
-> I also reserve the right to change your contribution in any way I deem fit
+> We also reserve the right to change your contribution in any way we deem fit
 > for this project, or even outright reject it.

 #### **You have a question?**